OskarHulter/build-your-first-website-challenge/README.md

 # build-your-first-website-challenge

-This repo contains a challenge that allows the reader to practice html &amp; CSS.
+This repo contains a challenge for practicing html &amp; CSS.

 Welcome to the website building challenge.